ReScience/ReScience-submission/code/README.md

 All figures can be created independently by running

 **main.py** : this script creates all figures. if run without the "--new True" flag, Figures 5 and 6 will be created using the saved data in the data folder.
-Usage: python main.py
+Usage: python main.py (ca. 5min)
-Usage: python main.py --new True
+Usage: python main.py --new True (ca. 8 hours)

 **figure_1.py** : creates figure 1, can be run independently from other figures